Enter the Dragon: Filming

+The production hired prostitutes to play Han's harem.
+The visibility of their roles led the actresses to demand higher wages, which then led the stuntmen to consider striking, because they were paid less.

 The film was shot on location in Hong Kong.
 In keeping with local film-making practices, scenes were filmed without sound: dialogue and sound effects were added or dubbed in during post-production.
 Bruce Lee, after he had been goaded or challenged, fought several real fights with the film's extras and some set intruders during filming.
 The scenes on Han's Island were filmed at a residence known as Palm Villa near the coastal town of Stanley.
 The villa is now demolished and the area heavily redeveloped around Tai Tam Bay where the martial artists were filmed coming ashore.

 Soundtrack

 Argentinian musician Lalo Schifrin composed the film's musical score.
 While Schifrin was widely known at the time for his jazz scores, he also incorporated funk and traditional film score elements into the film's soundtrack.
 He composed the score by sampling sounds from China, Korea, and Japan.
 The soundtrack has sold over 500,000 copies, earning a gold record.